osmoscraft/osmosnote/packages/server/public/devlog.md

 ## Release candidate

+- IDE: Display Title AND Tag in seach result, with overflow handling e.g. This is the name of a note that...
+Tag1, Tag2, Tag3...
 - IDE: Loading settings from local storage
 - IDE: User settings service (communicate with local storage)
 - IDE: Spell check toggle on/off